rouvinerh/tp/docs/DeveloperGuide.md

 ![Run Sequence Diagram](img/sequence_diagrams/run_sequence_diagram.png)

-`validateRunInput` uses the `Validation` class to check all the parameters specified by the user when adding a Run.
+`validateRunInput` uses the `Validation` class to check all the parameters specified by the user when adding a Run, and throws an exception if it is invalid.

 ###### [Back to table of contents](#table-of-contents)